Which is the most sustainable recycled toilet paper?

 Serious Tissues- Seriously Sustainable, UK-made, Recycled Toilet Roll

-Whilst this article pulls claims from the brands websites, the companies are evolving very quickly in line with their sustainability agendas and therefore figures such as offsets, emissions, prices and donations are constantly changing, I will return to this article quarterly to update the figures and add any brands that I feel offer better credentials within the three pillars of sustainable development (social, economic and environmental).
+Whilst this article pulls claims from the brands websites, the companies are evolving very quickly in line with their sustainability agendas and therefore figures such as offsets, emissions, prices and donations are constantly changing, I will return to this article quarterly to update the figures and add any brands that I feel offer better credentials.

 Thank you for reading.
 If you like this article please share and follow Tellus Media on social media: